serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 }
 ```

-Run the project, press the button again and select an account that you included in the list "test emails" during the Google Cloud Platform configuration.
+Run the project, press the button again, and select an account that you included in the list "test emails" during the Google Cloud Platform configuration.

 <img src="../assets/img/my-vocabulary/login.png" width="250"> <img src="../assets/img/my-vocabulary/select-account.png" width="250">